HowToKartoxa/abomination/README.md

-# abominatinon
+# abomination
-a simple qt game
+a simple qt game about clicking